World Humanitarian Day 2020

 World Humanitarian Day is an occasion to educate people to help people affected by crises and mobilize political will and resources for Humanitarian work.
 Its a day to celebrate and reinforce the achievements of humanity who are working hard to make this world a better place.

-World Humanitarian Day 2019 theme is ‘Women Humanitarians’
+World Humanitarian Day 2020 theme is “Providing life-saving support during the pandemic”.

 On World Humanitarian Day we honor the work of women in the time of crises we salute and focus on these unsung heroes, who have been working on the front lines in their communities to help people at the time of crisis.

-Women aid worker are working in difficult terrains of their communities and war-wounded in Afghanistan, from Sahel to Central African Republic, South Sudan, Syria and Yemen these humanitarians are working throughout the world helping people in need.
+Women aid workers are working in difficult terrains of their communities and war-wounded in Afghanistan, from the Sahel to Central African Republic, South Sudan, Syria, and Yemen these humanitarians are working throughout the world helping people in need.

 From humanitarian working all over women make up a large number, they add to the global momentum of female strength, power, and perseverance.
 Its time to honor the women who have helped at the time of crisis and many who have lost their lives while serving humanity.